hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 aerodynamics of spheres.
-Realistic fluids have a sort of internal stickiness called [*viscosity*](https://en.wikipedia.org/wiki/Viscosity), responsible for making honey and oil goopy.
+Realistic fluids have a sort of internal stickiness called [*viscosity*](https://en.wikipedia.org/wiki/Viscosity), responsible for making honey so goopy and delicious.
 Because of viscosity, a fluid will resist our efforts to pull layers of fluid in different directions, or *shear* them.
 This is similar to the way friction resists the motion of one surface